samandalib/forkery/README.md

 6. Restart your editor if prompted

 ### **Option 2: Marketplace (Coming Soon)**
-- Search for "Pistachio" in the VS Code Extensions marketplace
+- Search for "Pistachio Vibe" in the VS Code Extensions marketplace
 - Click Install
 - Start using immediately

 ## 🤝 Contributing

-**Pistachio is open source and welcomes contributions!**
+**Pistachio Vibe is open source and welcomes contributions!**

 Whether you're a designer, developer, or just passionate about making coding more accessible, we'd love your help: